 Once you are connected to a controller, you can edit the SSID (WiFi name) to make identification easier than trying to remember the three digits.
+See section 9.3 Communications to make this change.

 1.1.2 Using a Tablet